 "This research has proven that a daily inorganic nitrate dose can be as effective as medical intervention in reducing blood pressure and the best part is we can get it from beetroot and other leafy green vegetables."

-She says one reason the findings are exciting is that increasing dietary nitrate is something patients can easily work into their daily lives and see a positive benefit.
+She says that one reason the findings are exciting is that they open up the potential for people with high blood pressure to increase dietary nitrate in a way that can be easily worked into their daily lives while still providing a positive benefit.

-"It is hugely beneficial for people to be able to take steps in controlling their blood pressure through non-clinical means such as eating vegetables," Prof. Ahluwalia adds.
-"We know many people don't like taking drugs life-long when they feel OK, and because of this, medication compliance is a big issue."
+"It is hugely beneficial for people to be able to take steps in controlling their blood pressure through non-clinical means, such as eating vegetables," Prof. Ahluwalia adds.
+"We know many people don't like taking drugs life-long when they feel okay, and, because of this, medication compliance is a big issue."

 "The possibility of using a natural product, rather than another pill, to help lower blood pressure, is very appealing," adds Dr. Amoils.